Call Us Now

 Trees, too, contain flavonoids, with some species containing more than others.
 In some types of wood, these flavonoids are apparent right from the start.
 The wood may be yellow, red, or other color, depending on the species.
 But in several species of wood, these colored flavonoids may not become visible unless the wood is exposed to some type of acid.

-Applications of all Perma-Chink exterior finish removers, cleaners, stains, topcoats and sealants can be a bit of a challenge in extremely hot weather, i.e. over 90°F. However, if you know what to expect and avoid you can easily cope with applications during the hot summer months.
+Applications of all Perma-Chink exterior finish removers, cleaners, stains, topcoats and sealants can be a bit of a challenge in extremely hot weather, which we consider over 90°F. However, if you know what to expect and avoid you can easily cope with applications during the hot summer months.
 We’ll address each of our product lines individually.
 And for all our products, we recommend keeping the product pails out of the direct sun on hot days to minimize the heat build-up.

 applyingborates2Ever since Perma-Chink Systems introduced borate treatments to the log home industry over 20 years ago, its products have been the preferred method of protecting log homes from wood-destroying insects and decay fungi.
 We are still the world’s largest supplier of borate-containing preservatives for log homes, and although there are other borate-based products now available, most are based on technology developed by Perma-Chink Systems back in the late 1980s.